-Divorce is unique among life experiences.
+P. O. Box 40200 St. Petersburg, FL 33743-0200 Divorce is unique among life experiences.
 There is no precedent that can prepare an individual for its trauma.
 Divorce is a process, not an event.
 The experience of divorce is the result of a long series of incidents which eventually erode the relationship between a husband and wife.
 The ending of any marriage is a traumatic experience.
-The adjustment which follows can either be positive or negative; it is always difficult.
+While the adjustment which follows can either be positive or negative; it is always difficult.

 The Catholic Church reaches out to the divorced through her ministry.
-One of the ways the Church officers to help people achieve healing and closure is through a declaration of nullity or "annulment".
+One of the ways the Church offers to help people achieve healing and closure is through a declaration of nullity, which states that the marriage was non-binding according to the laws of the Catholic Church.
 It is the hope of the Tribunal that this will be a "Time for Healing".
-This brochure is intended to help explain the process of petitioning for a declaration of nullity.
+This brochure is intended to help explain the process of petitioning for a declaration of nullity and we also hope that this will answer some of the question you might have about such a declaration.

-MARRIAGE is an intimate partnership of life and love, arising from the irrevocable consent of husband and wife and geared to the giving and receiving of mutual love.
-The partnership or "community of life" is characterized by permanence (indissolubility) and fidelity to one another and is ordained by God for the good of the spouses and the procreation and education of children.
+The Catholic Church believes that marriage is an intimate partnership of life and love, arising from the irrevocable consent of husband and wife and geared to the giving and receiving of mutual love.
+The partnership or "community of life" is characterized by permanence and fidelity to one another and is ordained by God for the good of the spouses and the procreation and education of children.
 For the baptized, Christ raised the marital relationship to the dignity of a sacrament.